Space-Robotics-Laboratory/MATLAB_space_debri_capturing_sim/README.md

 #### 4. Run the code
 Click the "Run" button to run the simulation.
 For more infirmation on how to use, please see README.md under 'two-dimensional' or 'three-dimensional'.

+#### 5. View in Blender
+Though this action is not necessary, it will help you to make realistic movie.

+Open dualArm.blender with blender and set target size in python file[(blender wiki)](https://srl.esa.io/posts/274).
+Then, rewrite csv file path of which you want to use referring to the comments.
+After them, run the code on blender to apply the motion.
+Do not forget to save the blender file with new name to conserve the original one.

 ## Contribution